adamsilver/fdpb/08-an-upload-form.md

 ![Degraded solution](./images/08/multiple-degrade-solution.png)

-Not only does this design let users upload multiple files in unsupported browsers, but it also lets the user review their submission which is a useful addition.
+Not only does this design let users upload multiple files in unsupported browsers, but it also lets the user review their submission which is a useful addition regardless.

-Another way to help users upload files is by using a persistent upload form, which we'll discuss next.

 ## A Persistent Upload Form

-Most forms are ephemeral—that is, they only stay on-screen until they've been submitted—at which point, the user is taken to another form or end of the task.
-For example, when you register, you enter your details, the form disappears and you see a confirmation.
-Another example, when you enter your delivery and payment information, you get an order confirmation.
+Most forms are ephemeral—users submit a form and they're taken to another page without a form.
+For example, when registering, users are taken to a confirmation screen.

-However, the task of uploading multiple files means it's useful to give users a form that persists until the they explicitly decide to move on.
-We might call this a persistent form.
+But the task of uploading files means it's useful to give users a form that persists until they're finished on their own terms.
+This is the persistent form pattern in action.

 ### How It Might Look